Travelling to visit friends and relatives

 Vaccination

 Travellers should be up to date with routine vaccination courses and boosters as recommended in the UK schedule.
-Information on primary vaccinations provided overseas can be found on the World Health Organization website and guidance on catching up individuals with uncertain or incomplete immunisation status is available from Public Health England.
+Information on primary vaccinations provided overseas can be found on the World Health Organization website and guidance on catching up individuals with uncertain or incomplete immunisation status is available from the UK Health Security Agency.

 There is evidence that those visiting friends and family are more likely to acquire vaccine preventable diseases than tourists [15].
 VFR travellers may be more likely to decline pre-travel vaccinations, one study has shown that of vaccine refusers, 38% were VFR travellers [7].